-1. Get an annual boiler service
+1. Get your boiler serviced annually

 2. Check your boiler pressure

-3. Bleed your radiators
+3. Bleed your radiators annually

-4. Ensure your boiler is well ventilated
+4. Ensure ventilation around your boiler

 5. Check for any drips from the external pipe

 Any drips or leaks coming from the external pipe, also known as the overflow pipe, are a sure sign that your boiler is not operating as intended.
 In this instance, call our trusted local engineers as you may need an expert to step in and fix the issue for you.

 As the temperature starts to plummet, lagging your pipes can help keep them insulated.
 ‘Lagging’ simply means wrapping your pipes in insulation, such as foam tubes, to prevent them from freezing over in the winter months.
 Whilst lagging your pipes might sound like a basic technique, it can help to prevent major issues in the long term.

 Your oil boiler should burn with a blue flame.
 A flame that is orange or yellow could indicate that there is a carbon monoxide leak in your home and you should contact an engineer immediately.

 We highly recommend that you install a carbon monoxide alarm.
 The alarm will alert you if it detects a leak, enabling you to fix the problem quickly before it causes any harm.